 THE BACKDOOR SURVIVAL SUMMER READING LIST – FICTION

 This month all Mountain House cans are 25% off with some at 29% off.
-For my own food storage, I ordered the Mountain House® Sweet & Sour Pork with Rice which at $27.74, is 28% off.
+For my own food storage, I ordered the Mountain House® Sweet & Sour Pork with Rice.
 In addition, I ordered some Mint Chocolate Chip Ice Cream Slices and some Buttermilk Biscuit Mix.
 Truth be told, I have never tried FD ice cream so this is going to be interesting.

 Although I like to make my own oil candles, I keep of these Clear Mist 100 Hour Plus Emergency Candles on hand as well.
 This month they are sale for $3.99 each.

-In the gear department, the Venture 6 Tool is on sale for $12.99.
+In the gear department, the Venture 6 Tool is on sale.
 This versatile all-in-one tool is compact and converts to a shovel, a saw, a hammer, or a hatchet.
 It is 35% off this month.